-When the physiology of the endothelium is altered by structural or functional damage and the risk of thrombus formation increases.
+When the physiology of the endothelium is altered by structural or functional damage, the risk of thrombus formation increases.

-The loss of the endothelial cells when tissue damage occurs , cause the subendothelium to come in contact with the blood, releasing the tissue factor that in contact with the coagulation factor VII.
+The loss of the endothelial cells when tissue damage occurs causes the subendothelium to contact the blood, releasing the tissue factor in contact with the coagulation factor VII.

-This is activated, triggering the formation of thrombi, these thrombi can also be formed by the adhesion of platelets, the local depletion of type two prostaglandin and absence of tissue plasminogen activator found in the endothelium.
+This is activated, triggering the formation of thrombi; these thrombi can also be formed by the adhesion of platelets, the local depletion of type two prostaglandin, and the absence of tissue plasminogen activator found in the endothelium.

 Factors that are due to the interruption of the bloodstream (abnormal blood flow):